MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Get-Secret.md

 ### -Name

-Name of the secret to be retrieved.
-Wildcard characters are not allowed.
+Specifies the name of the secret to retrieve.
+Wildcard characters are not permitted.

 ```yaml
 Type: String